While enrollment is not an exact science, NDP aims for a 9th-grade class size between 150-160 students.

 Ninth Grade (9th) applicants are required to take the High School Placement Test (HSPT) as part of NDP’s admissions process.
 The HSPT is administered in a variety of ways:

 For those parochial students whose school is not administering the HSPT and for all public school and independent school applicants, they will have the option of taking the HSPT on either Saturday, Dec.
-7 or Saturday, Dec.
-14, 2019.
-NDP is a host site for the Dec.
-7 test—we would LOVE for your daughter to take the test with us.
-But, she should take it at a test location that is most convenient for her.
+5 or Saturday, Dec.
+19, 2020.
+NDP is a host site for both dates with limited capacity at each session; preregistration is required.
+We would love for your daughter to take the test with us, but, she should take it at a test location that is most convenient for her.
 Please refer to the HSPT information on the Grade 9 Admissions page.

 Sixth Grade (6th) applicants are required to take the Independent School Entrance Exam (ISEE) as part of the NDP Middle Level admissions process.